dnv-opensource/axtreme/docs/source/technical_details/doe.md

 - **Expensive simulations**: Problems where each simulation run is computationally costly.
 When simulation budget is limited, every evaluation must count.
 DOE maximizes information gain per simulation run.
 - **Complex simulators**: Problems where the underlying response of the simulator is complex.
 Responses create complex regions where small changes in inputs lead to large changes in outputs.
 DOE can adaptively focus on these critical regions.
 - **Sparse Signal Problems**: Problems where the QoI is sensitive to only a small subset of the parameter space.
 When the "interesting" regions are sparse, random sampling wastes effort on uninformative regions.
 DOE can identify and focus on the relevant areas.
-- **Limited Prior Knowledge**: Problems where you have little understanding of the underlying physics or relationships.
+- **Limited Prior Knowledge**: Problems where you have limited understanding of the underlying physics or relationships.
 DOE can adaptively learn about the system structure during the sampling process, gradually building understanding of where important behavior occurs.

 **DOE May Not Help When:**
 - Simple, linear relationships